chenfarong/XGServer/README.md

-This is a game server application for MMORPG, and support anything other type internet games.
+This is a game server application for MMORPG, and anything other type internet games.
 This project use c/c++ writted.

 game logic develop support c/c++ .dll or .so,